 Heath grew up in the Southland town of Wyndham, and spent time at a Catholic boarding school.
 Later he worked as a reporter at The Southland Times, and in the late 60s began reporting for Christchurch television station CH-TV.

-Heath’s feature career predated either Death Warmed Up or Next of Kin; his first script to see the screen was a 1981 adaptation of Ronald Hugh Morrieson’s The Scarecrow.
+But Heath’s feature career predated either Death Warmed Up or Next of Kin.
+His first script to see the screen was an adaptation of Ronald Hugh Morrieson’s The Scarecrow. in 1981.
 The rite of passage tale chronicles the arrival in a 50s Kiwi town of a mysterious stranger (John Carradine).
-Guardian reviewer Derek Malcolm called it a genuine original; In 1982 The Scarecrow became the first Kiwi film to win invitation to the Cannes Film Festival, in the non-competitive Director's Fortnight section.
-Heath co-wrote the script with director Sam Pillsbury, basing the film’s “loving childhood detail” partly on his Southland upbringing.
-As he mentions in this interview, Morrieson's descriptions of small town life reminded him of the work of Janet Frame.
+Guardian reviewer Derek Malcolm called it a genuine original; In 1982 it became the first Kiwi film to win invitation to the Cannes Film Festival, in the non-competitive Director's Fortnight section.

 In 1989 director Greg Stitt enlisted Heath to flesh out the script for his 50 minute film Just Me and Mario, the tale of a puritan (Mark Hadlow) obsessed with singer Mario Lanza.

 The 52-minute film is little known back home, though it played in New Zealand's yearly round of film festivals.
-Overseas A Small Life was invited to festivals in Tokyo, Sydney, Finland, the Czech Republic, India, Portugal (where it won a Special Mention Award), and South Korea (grand prize).
-At the 2002 Karachi International Film Festival, Heath’s film was up against 70 plus others; it walked away with eight awards, including best director, screenplay, and a best cinematographer gong for Heath’s longtime collaborator Stephen Latty.
+Overseas A Small Life was invited to festivals in Tokyo, Sydney, Finland, the Czech Republic, India, Portugal (where it won a Special Mention Award), and South Korea (Grand Prize).
+At the 2002 Karachi International Film Festival, Heath’s film was up against 70 plus others; it walked away with eight awards, including Best Director, Screenplay, and a Best Cinematographer gong for Heath’s longtime collaborator Stephen Latty.

 In 2004 Heath was the subject of the Latty-directed Artsville documentary A Long Lost Season, which followed a Los Angeles production of Heath's play All Good Soldiers in the West Wind.